Groumy/Groumy.github.io/_drafts/tbh-.md

 > Jimmy, an average Wizard with **11 in intelligence** cast a **1 first level spell** from it's spell book.
 >
 > Normaly this Wizard would have to roll  10 or less on a d20.
 That's 10 possibilities of success  [_1 to 10_].
 Or 50% chances of success.

+That range as a minimum value (1) and a maximum value (10) and the _usual_ way of handling modifier is to affect the value rolled and thus reduce the maximum number we can roll.

-> If we say that he now have to add 1 to this roll, the value of 10 is no longer a success, as it raise the total to 11.
+> *If we say that he now have to add 1 to this roll, the value of 10 is no longer a success, as it raise the total to 11.
 He now have 9 possibilities of success, or 45%.

-That range as a minimum (1) and a maximum (10) and the _usual_ way of handling modifier is to affect the value rolled and thus reduce the maximum number we can roll.

 Now, what if instead we alter the minimum value we can roll ?